 These really are just a starting point if you have taken a quality guide book you can seek out a bit more and if there is enough time in Dortmund.
 You are sure to find other interesting locations and attractions about the Dortmund area of Germany.

-Dortmund is a fairly easy city to get around, once you have your bearings and know a couple of local landmarks it should become pretty simple.
-You can cover a lot of the city on foot but make sure you stick to places you know after dark.
-If you wish to cover larger distances across Dortmund there are some other alternatives to get around.
-There are safe and reliable buses where passes can be bought to cover you for multiple journeys.
-There is also the alternative to use Dortmund Taxis, where you can seek local knowledge from your driver.
+Dortmund is not a hard place to travel around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Dortmund there are a number of transport options.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+Collect a Hire Car in Dortmund, there is also the alternative to use Dortmund Taxis, where you can seek local knowledge from your driver.
 Whichever way you plan to explore Dortmund make sure you see as much of the city as your can.

 If you wish to stay in Dortmund for a great period you'll need a place to rest.
 Dortmund offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has facilities to suit you and is OK for your needs as the roads in Dortmund can cause problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Dortmund also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whatever accommodation type you select in Dortmund try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.